 The BID has recently been engaging with members about our Clean Air programme to make positive change in Fitzrovia and to derive some next step recommendations, during the course of your 1-2-1 sessions with our Air Quality Ambassador.

 The Fitzrovia Business Crime Partnership would like to invite you to a FREE Emergency First Aid at Work training course, on Wednesday 24 September.

-Camden Council have an exclusive offer for on the 23rd September for a fantastic free introductory workshop, run by expert consultants from Groundwork London and tailored to help small businesses in Camden begin the process of identifying how they can save money and win new business by becoming greener.
-Join the Greening Business programme and […]
+Camden Council have an exclusive offer on the 23rd September for a fantastic FREE introductory workshop, tailored to help small businesses in Camden begin the process of identifying how they can save money and win new business by becoming greener.

 Whilst contending ourselves with assessing Camden’s plans for the forthcoming West End Project and other major regeneration works such as Crossrail, we decided it was the perfect opportunity to cast our minds back to the Fitzrovia of yesteryear.

 ID Member UCL are opening applications for the successful Goldman Sachs 10,000 Small Businesses programme.